WHO NEEDS A BASE STATION WHEN YOU HAVE STARFIRE?

 By incorporating the use of GPS (L1, L2, L2C, L5), GLONASS (G1, G2), StarFire L-band, and SBAS (WAAS, EGNOS, MSAS, GAGAN) signals, the Falcon SF Onyx GNSS engine provides proven unparalleled performance even in adverse signal-tracking conditions.
 Onyx also tracks BeiDou (B1, B2) and Galileo (E1, E5A, E5B), although these signals are not yet used in the navigation solution.
 The receiver is also equipped with two RF ASICS to accommodate future features such as a separate StarFire antenna and a single-board heading.

-Superior interference suppression (in-band & out-band), multipath mitigation and measurement accuracy are only a few of the technological advances incorporated into the small Falcon SF receiver.
+Superior interference suppression (in-band & out-of-band), multipath mitigation and measurement accuracy are only a few of the technological advances incorporated into the small Falcon SF receiver.
 Because the Falcon SF is a multi-frequency receiver, it is virtually immune to ionospheric effects.
 With 255 channels, the Falcon SF provides "all-in-view" tracking for all signals.

 |• “All-in-view” parallel tracking|